On $L^2$ extension from singular hypersurfaces: Introduction

-It is then a fundamental question to ask whether such $L^2$ extension continues to hold when $Y$ is an irreducible singular hypersurface.
+It is then a fundamental question to ask whether such $L^2$ extension continues to hold when $Y$ is a singular hypersurface.
 (By hypersurface, we mean a reduced subvariety of codimension $1$.)
 Indeed, there have been positive results in this direction due to \cite{B96}, \cite{D00}, \cite{K10}, \cite{GZ15}, \cite{D15} and others.

-However, there also emerged recently a negative result due to \cite{GL18} which states that $L^2$ extension `does not hold' when $Y$ is singular, in a certain sense.
-This raises the following
+However, there also emerged recently a negative result due to \cite{GL18} which states that $L^2$ extension `does not hold when $Y$ is singular' (cf. \cite[Thm.
+3.31]{O18} for a related survey).
+This apparent dilemma raises the following natural question.

 \;